Kimchi and Warfarin: Can You Take Them Together?

 What should you do?

-Watch for clinical warning signs that your INR has drifted.
-Unusual bruising, blood in urine or stool, prolonged bleeding from minor cuts, or unusually heavy menstrual bleeding all suggest a high INR.
-Sudden swelling of one leg, chest pain with shortness of breath, or a one-sided weakness or facial droop suggest a low INR has allowed a clot to form.
-Either pattern is a call to the clinic.
+Watch for warning signs that your INR has drifted.
+Unusual bruising, blood in urine or stool, prolonged bleeding from minor cuts, or unusually heavy menstrual bleeding can signal a high INR.
+Sudden swelling of one leg, chest pain with shortness of breath, or one-sided weakness or facial droop can signal a clot from a low INR.
+Either pattern is a reason to contact your clinic promptly.

 Which specific products are affected?